-Why Take Control Was Labeled “Not Secure” Briefly
+Why Take Control Was Briefly Labeled “Not Secure”

 Anyone who visited the Take Control site using Google Chrome from March 9th through 17th might have seen a dire-sounding warning that “Your connection is not private,” much like the screenshot below.
 That statement was far more extreme than the actual situation, but without knowing the back story, you might have been scared off from using our site.
-We wanted to apologize, explain what happened, and how we fixed it.
+We want to apologize, explain what happened, and how we fixed it.

 Certificate Background -- First off, the cryptographic foundation for secure Web connections relies on an ecosystem of which “digital certificates” are a vital part.
 You can judge your connection secure when you load a Web URL that starts with https, the page loads without errors, and the browser shows a lock icon next to the URL in your browser’s address bar.
+(The screenshots below show what this looks like in Safari, Chrome, and Firefox.)
 Secure connections prevent bad guys from eavesdropping on your traffic, so it’s safe to transmit credit card details and other sensitive information.

 The entire system is based on trust, backed up by verification.
-(Interestingly, the saying “Trust, but verify,” is a translation of a Russian proverb used regularly by President Ronald Reagan.)
+(Interestingly, the saying “Trust, but verify,” is a translation of a Russian proverb that was used regularly by President Ronald Reagan.)
 At the top level are major browser makers.
 Apple, Google, Microsoft, and Mozilla all set stiff requirements that third-party verification organizations must meet to be included in — and thus trusted by — their respective browsers.

 These third-party verification organizations are called “certificate authorities,” (CAs) because they provide independent authority that a certificate is valid.
 A top-level, or root, CA has to meet stringent rules for browser makers to bundle its “root certificate” into their browsers.
 Only several hundred organizations worldwide meet the bar, and browser makers require audits and continuously evaluate reports of any problems.